Timothy Radcliffe

-Timothy Peter Joseph Radcliffe (born 22 August 1945) is an English Catholic priest who served as Master of the Order of Preachers from 1992 to 2001.
+Timothy Peter Joseph Cardinal Radcliffe (born 22 August 1945) is an English Catholic prelate who served as Master of the Order of Preachers from 1992 to 2001.
 He was created a cardinal by Pope Francis in 2024.

-He is the only friar of the Dominican Order's English Province to hold the office of Master-General.
-Radcliffe was previously director of the Las Casas Institute at Oxford University, promoting social justice and human rights.
+Radcliffe is the only friar of the Dominican Order's English Province to hold the office of Master-General.
+Radcliffe was previously director of the Las Casas Institute at the University of Oxford, promoting social justice and human rights.

 Biography

 Formation

 Born in 1945 of aristocratic descent, the third of five sons to Lt-Col. Hugh Radcliffe (1911–1993) and Mariequita née Pereira (1916–2005), he is in remainder to the Radcliffe baronetcy.
 His cousin, Sir Sebastian Radcliffe, 7th and present baronet, lives at the Château de Cheseaux in Switzerland and his eldest brother, Mark Radcliffe (born 1938), was High Sheriff of Hampshire for 1996/97.

-After attending Worth Preparatory School (Worth School) in Sussex and Downside School in Somerset, Radcliffe went up to read Theology at St John's College, Oxford, graduating MA (elected Honorary Fellow, 1993).
+After attending Worth Preparatory School (Worth School) in Sussex and Downside School in Somerset, Radcliffe studied Theology at St John's College, Oxford, graduating MA (elected Honorary Fellow, 1993).
 Then he entered the Dominican Order in 1965 and was ordained a priest in 1971.